Skills Edge are apprenticeship and training FAQ experts. If we can’t answer your question below, give us a call on 03333 583559.

 As of the 6th April 2017, companies with a payroll of over £3million will start paying the ‘apprenticeship levy’.
 This means they will pay a monthly tax equating to 0.5% of their total payroll, with a £15,000 allowance which is untaxable.
 This tax is paid into the Digital Apprenticeship Service (DAS), where the government will top up the funds by 10%.
 This means that for every £1 that enters your account, you get £1.10.
 This money is redeemable through employing apprentices.
 The levy is on a ‘use it or lose it’ basis, whereby if the funds have not been used within 24 months they expire.

-It depends on the size of the organisation.
+It depends on the size of the organisation and the age of the apprentice.

 Large organisations (over £3m payroll): the training will be paid for out of your levy pot from the Digital Apprenticeship Service (DAS).
 This pot is topped up by 10% by the government.
 Once the funds in the DAS are used up, any further training costs are covered 10% by the organisation and 90% by the government up to the funding band maximum.

-Small to medium organisations (under £3m payroll, above 50 employees): 10% of the training costs are paid for by the employer, the other 90% is covered by the government.
+Small to medium organisations (under £3m payroll, above 50 employees): If the apprentice is aged 16-18 the government will pay 100% of the training costs.
+If the apprentice is aged 19+, 10% of the training costs are paid for by the employer, the other 90% is covered by the government.
 This is called ‘co-investment’.
 However, if the apprentice is aged 16-18, or if the apprentice is aged 19-24 and were formally in care or who have an Education and Health Care plan, the employer will receive a £1000 ‘incentive payment’.

 Apprenticeship frameworks are being phased out, and by 2020 all apprenticeships will have moved over to the new employer-led standards.